top of page

 Please visit their website for hours, updates, and upcoming events

 Stop eleven is Hood River Lavender Farm.
-Hood River Lavender Farms was established in 2003 by a cosmetologist and esthetician of 30 years who worked to create products that were healthy and beneficial for the skin using the healing properties of lavender.
-Stop and explore the lavender farm and every July they host the annual Lavender Daze Festival.
+Hood River Lavender Farms was established in 2003 by a cosmetologist and esthetician with 30 years of experience who worked to create products that were healthy and beneficial for the skin using the healing properties of lavender.
+Stop and explore the lavender farm, and every July, they host the annual Lavender Daze Festival.
 This event brings thousands to celebrate the peak lavender bloom of the season.
-Live music, food, art, and activities vendors also join in on the fun.
+Live music, food, art, and activity vendors also join in on the fun.
 This is a great place to take a bunch of pictures when the lavender is in bloom.
 U-Pick is also available here.

 541-490-5657